medplum/medplum/packages/docs/docs/auth/client-credentials.md

 ## Connecting to the service

-Execute a HTTP POST request to the OAuth2 Token endpoint:
+Execute an HTTP POST request to the OAuth2 Token endpoint:

 <BrowserOnlyTabs groupId="language">
   <TabItem value="curl" label="cURL">